Prepare yourself for a Lifetime of Discovery

-The NMSU Outdoor Leadership Program (OLP) prepares students to plan, implement and lead outdoor recreation and/or cultural activities for the NMSU student body.
+The Outdoor Leadership Program (OLP) prepares NMSU students to plan, implement and lead outdoor recreation and/or cultural activities for the NMSU student body.
 Participants receive training in group dynamics, teaching techniques, risk management, wilderness first aid, Leave No Trace ethics, and outdoor skill sets such as backpacking and rock climbing.
-Each semester, the OLP seeks highly motivated students who want to enrich their college experience by increasing their leadership skill sets.
-The OLP equips its students with practical leadership experiences to compliment their academic degrees and give them the edge in the job market after graduation.
-Get the most out of your college years, challenge yourself, and apply!
+Each Fall Semester, the OLP seeks highly motivated students who want to enrich their college experience by increasing their leadership skill sets.
+A new cohort is accepted each Fall, and an Orientation trip follows to introduce and integrate new members into the program.
+The OLP equips its student members with practical leadership experiences to compliment their academic degrees and give them the edge in the job market after graduation.
+Get the most out of your college years, challenge yourself, and apply this Fall!

 All selected applicants enter the Outdoor Leadership Program as a technician, and will be invited to attend a mandatory Orientation Trip.